zachleat/zachleat.com/web/_posts/2016-07-12-comprehensive-fontloading.md

 ### Cons

 * _All the existing Cons of the [FOFT](#foft) approach._
-* Introduces a small amount overhead in that the subset Roman font loaded in the first stage is duplicated by the full Roman web font loaded in the second stage.
+* Introduces a small amount overhead in that the subset roman font loaded in the first stage is duplicated by the full roman web font loaded in the second stage.
 This is the price we’re paying to minimize reflow.
 * License restriction: Requires subsetting.

 ### Verdict: Use one of the improved Critical FOFT variations below.

 ## <span id="critical-foft-data-uri">Critical FOFT with Data URI</span>

 This variation of the Critical FOFT approach simply changes the mechanism through which we load the first stage.
 Instead of using our normal font loading JavaScript API to initiate a download, we simply embed the web font as a inline Data URI directly in the markup.
-As previously discussed, this will block initial render but since we’re only embedding a very small subset Roman web font this is a small price to pay to mostly eliminate FOUT.
+As previously discussed, this will block initial render but since we’re only embedding a very small subset roman web font this is a small price to pay to mostly eliminate FOUT.

 * **[Demo: Critical FOFT with Data URI](/web-fonts/demos/critical-foft-data-uri.html)** (includes sessionStorage trick for repeat view optimization)
 * [Compare source code for Critical FOFT with Data URI against Critical FOFT](https://gist.github.com/zachleat/b57b7fce3e1eb6d8c301221607d53c34/revisions?diff=split#diff-0)